Split (Croatia)

 The port serves seven island ferry lines, and four additional passenger shipping lines connecting nearby islands.
 There are such transport links to the islands of BraC and Hvar, carrying up to 2,000 and 1,000 vehicles per day during tourist seasons—as well as to islands of Vis, Lastovo, Korčula, Šolta, Drvenik Veliki, Drvenik Mali, providing regular transport links for a large area.[8]
 In 2009, the ferry lines carried annual average daily traffic of 1,698 vehicles.
 During the summer peak season, the volume increases to a total of 3,812 vehicles on average.[9]

-A popular tourist destination, the city is linked to Apennine Peninsula and Adriatic islands.
-The town was founded as a Greek colony (named Aspalathos) in 3rd-2nd century BC.
+A popular tourist destination, the city is linked to the Apennine Peninsula and Adriatic islands.
+The town was founded as a Greek colony (named Aspalathos) in the 3rd-2nd century BC.
 In 1979, the historic downtown was designated UNESCO World Heritage Site.
-Archaeological Museum's main collection is housed at Zrinsko-Frankopanska 25.
-Fine Arts Gallery (Galerija umjetnina), is an art museum having works from the 14th century to the present day.
+The Archaeological Museum's main collection is housed at Zrinsko-Frankopanska 25.
+Fine Arts Gallery (Galerija Umjetnina), is an art museum having works from the 14th century to the present day.
 The most popular tourist attraction in the resort is the UNESCO site Palace of Diocletian.

 Port Split